narfdotpl/loopozorg/README.markdown

 background -- `$EDITOR` usually opens it in foreground, which holds the loop.

-loopozorg provides a convenient loop script runner, see *Step by step example* and *Installation* sections for usage and installation information.
+loopozorg provides a convenient loop script runner, called `loop`.
+See *Step by step example* and *Installation* sections for usage and installation information.

 Step by step example